Which Rooms are Requested Most at Deluxe Resorts?

-My favorite resort is also the one with the most room requests out of any deluxe!
-How about that?
-It’s probably because Jambo has quite a few “secret savanna” views that are categorized as standard views, and those in the know make sure to request them.
-The DVC rooms have their own category, but the non-DVC room with the most requests at Jambo is room 3230, with 202 total requests.
+Jambo has a very large number of requested compared to its nuber of rooms, and that’s probably because Jambo has quite a few “secret savanna” views that are categorized as standard views, and those in the know make sure to request them.
+The DVC rooms have their own category, but the non-DVC room with the most requests at Jambo is room 3230, with 227 total requests.
 3230 is one of those sneaky savanna views priced as a standard.
 It’s on the third floor of the Kudu trail, but pretty much any room on the 2nd, 3rd, or 4th floors in the x210 – x230 range (even numbers) will get you something similar.
 You’ll also be close to the lobby and transportation (and Boma …).
 We have 3 reviews from this room, and they’re all “Very Satisfied”.
-The average length of stay requested for this room is 6.7 nights.
-So if we all cooperated and booked it consecutively, we could book this room solid for almost 4 years!
+The average length of stay requested for this room is 6.4 nights.
+So if we all cooperated and booked it consecutively, we could book this room solid for over 4 years!

-In the past two years, the most-requested room has been 3112, with 39 requests (keep in mind that the regular Jambo rooms have been closed for over a year).
+In the past two years, the most-requested room has been 3112, with 43 requests.
 Room 3112 is also a “standard” room, right next door to a “savanna” room and with a similar view.
 It’s out in the Ostrich Trail, on its ground floor.

 If you’re looking for a similar view at a much cheaper price, check out something like room 4046.
 It’s 2 floors lower and closer to some parking and storage, but still seems to offer peeks at the Castle and fireworks.
 It doesn’t have any requests from the Room Finder, but averages $245/night cheaper than 6046.
 We have three reviews from 4046, and they’re all “Very Satisfied”.

 BoardWalk Inn is the deluxe resort with the fewest total room requests.
 But the most-requested room here, both all-time and for the past 2 years, is definitely a winner.
-Room 5279 is categorized as a standard view on the 5th floor.
+Room 5273 is categorized as a standard view on the 5th floor.
 That means you’ve got a lot of stairs or elevator waits between you and the lobby, pool, or transportation.
 But it also means that you get a pretty spectacular view while saving yourself a lot of money on the room type.
-We don’t have any ratings for this room from post-visit surveys, but there are three public comments about it if you navigate to it on the Room Finder.
-The average length of stay requested for this room is 4.7 nights.
-That means with just TouringPlans requests, we could book this room for almost two and a half years.
+We don’t have any ratings for this room from post-visit surveys, but there is one public comment about it if you navigate to it on the Room Finder.
+The average length of stay requested for this room is 4.8 nights.
+That means with just TouringPlans requests, we could book this room for almost three years.